ysehgal147/spotify-clone/README.md

 * Spotify API
 * Material UI

+## Setup
-## SetupDownload or Clone the Code Files, and Run using 'yarn start'
+Download or Clone the Code Files, and Run using 'yarn start'

 ## Features
 List of features ready and TODOs for future development